inspaya/istemlabs/_courses/software-engineering-foundation.md

 To participate in this course, students only need to be familiar with how to operate a computer system, use the input devices such as keyboard and mouse, as well as be familiar with how to access information on the Internet.

 ## Certification
-Upon successful completion of this course, participants will be awarded the **Software Engineering Foundation: Junior PHP Developer** certificate.
+Participants who complete this course will be awarded the **Software Engineering Foundation: Junior PHP Developer** certificate.

 ## Cost
 The cost of this course is N260,000 (Two-Hundred and Sixty-Thousand Naira Only).